Tony-Michael/Tony-Michael/README.md

 - 👋 Hi, I’m @Tony-Michael
 - 👀 I’m interested in codding
 - 🌱 I’m currently learning c language
-- 💞️ I’m looking to collaborate on C language
+- 💞️ I’m looking to collaborate on TCS
+-
 - 📫 How to reach me through www.linkedin.com/in/tony-michael-100304

 <!---